benjivrik/Operating-System-Class-CSI3531/README.md

 The solutions are pretty similar.

-# Make your own code, find your own mistake, customize your code and learn!
+# Make your own code, find your own mistakes, customize your code and learn!

 Use only this repository as reference.